10sr/archsh_py/README.md

 Archive XXX is not supported?
 -----------------------------

-Please write _handler_!
-For details read pydoc of archsh.handler.Handler .
+Please write **handler**!
+For details read pydoc of archsh.handler .